gioroin02/libpax/README.md

 Things to fix:

-- In windows console_read waits, in linux it polls
+- In win32 console_read waits, in linux it polls